mykhailo-petrenko/onregelmatige-werkwoorden/README.md

 Table should have quick filters by levels (A1, A2, B1, B2, C1, C2, ...).

-There should be checkboxes and ability to add in a current learning list.
+There should be ability to add in a current learning list.

 #### Active learning vocabulary
 Words are selected to learn at this moment.
 Should be the lists total learning progressbar.

+Progress for each single word (segmented progress bar) should be visible.

+Should be abiliity to remove word from learning list.

 From this list Learn component selecting next word to learn.